 It’s such a good feeling when you can actually create a restaurant-quality meal at home and impress your family and friends, and that’s exactly what will happen when you make this cream sauce for ravioli with parmesan, white wine, and plenty of garlic.

 - Ravioli – we chose a refrigerated 4-cheese variety with ricotta, mozzarella, pecorino romano, and gorgonzola.
 You can also use frozen if you wish.

 - Butter and flour – to make a quick roux to thicken the sauce

 - Garlic – if you’re a garlic lover, you can of course add even more than suggested

-- Dry white wine - choose one you'd enjoy drinking since it's a star of the sauce.
-I don't recommend using a cooking wine.
+- Dry white wine – choose one you’d enjoy drinking since it’s a star of the sauce, not cooking wine

 - Heavy cream – really important to get that decadent consistency!